-The following chart provide a list of the grades that students can receive and a description of each.
+The following chart provides a list of the grades that students can receive and a description of each.

-I Incomplete.
+- I Incomplete.
 Students may receive an "I" at the discretion of the instructor when 80% of the course has been completed and the final work required has not been completed because of extenuating circumstances.
 An "I" must be removed no later than the last day of classes of the next semester, excluding summer semester if necessary, or it will automatically become an F (see R-CCC Academic Calendar).
 Students cannot re-enroll in courses in which an "I" grade is the grade of record.
-If the student fails to remove the "I" during the required time, the student must re-enroll in the course IF CREDIT FOR THE COURSE IS REQUIRED.

-AU Audit.
-This grade is assigned to students who audit a course or who repeat a course in which a grade of C or higher has been earned.

-- W Withdrawal.
+If the student fails to remove the "I" during the required time, the student must re-enroll in the course IF CREDIT FOR THE COURSE IS REQUIRED. - AU Audit.
+This grade is assigned to students who audit a course or who repeat a course in which a grade of C or higher has been earned. - W Withdrawal.
 A "W" is received when a student officially withdraws from a course by the 60 percent point of the course.
 A "W" is assigned for administrative withdrawals resulting from disciplinary action (i.e., suspension, etc.). - WP Withdrawal Passing.
 Student is passing course with an average of at least 60% at the time of drop. - WF Withdrawal Failing.
 Student is failing course with an average of less than 60% at the time of drop. - CE Credit by Examination.
 Student shows proficiency by examination.
 This grade is awarded for credit hours only. - CL College Level Examination Program (CLEP).
 This grade is awarded to students who have taken and met the credit-granting score standard for CLEP. - AP Advanced Placement.
 This grade is awarded to students who take the College Entrance Board's Advanced Placement Examination and who meet the credit-granting score standard for AP. - MT Military Training.
 This grade is awarded to veteran students who may receive college credits through DANTES, a testing program service by the Educational Testing Service. - BL Basic Law Enforcement Training.
 This grade is awarded to students who have completed Basic Law Enforcement Training.
-The training must be for curriculum credit and not continuing education credit. - P Grades.
-A student in developmental, supplemental, or transitional courses will receive either of the below passing grades based upon the course.
-They are not considered a part of the program's total hours required for graduation.
-However, the grade is recorded on the student's permanent college transcript. - P Passing - P1 Pass Tier 1 of the course - P2 Pass Tier 2 of the course - P3 Pass Tier 3 of the course (for Math only) - R Repeat.
-A grade of R (repeat) will be issued for unsuccessful completion supplemental or transitional courses.
-They are not considered a part of the program's total hours required for graduation.
-However, the grade is recorded on the student's permanent college transcript. - An "In Progress" or Re-enroll grade is given in transitions courses when progress has been made but required objectives for the course have not been met.
-It is given in lieu of a D or F grade and has a neutral effect on the student's GPA.
-"IP" and "R" grades remain on the transcript. - The "P1", "P2", "P3", "IP" and "R" grades are used in transitions math, transitions English and reading courses.
-"P" indicates an 80% mastery of the course content.
-When the student's mastery of course content is less than 80%, the student receives an "R" grade.
-"R" and "IP" grades have a neutral effect on the student's GPA.
-Students receiving an "R" grade in a prerequisite course must reenroll in that course and may not proceed to the sequential course until achieving 80% mastery of course content.

-Note: These grades do not affect a student's GPA or quality points.
+The training must be for curriculum credit and not continuing education credit.